roshanlam/SpotMusicGen/README.md

 1. Install All Dependencies
    `pip3 install -r requirements.txt`

-2. Collect You Spotify User ID and Oauth Token From Spotfiy and add it to secrets.py file
+2. Collect Your Spotify User ID and Oauth Token From Spotfiy and add it to secrets.py file

 3. To Collect your Oauth Token, Visit this url here: Get Oauth and click the Get Token button